Open-EO/openeo-sentinelhub-python-driver/workers/README.md

 ## Installation instructions

-Mandatory: whichever method you select, first copy `.env.example` from root folder to `.env` in `/workers` directory and enter the variables there.
+Mandatory: whichever method you select, first copy `.env.example` to `.env` and enter the variables there.

 ### Docker